Our weekly report of the rain and the level of the Kineret -

 the entire season in the Jerusalem area which is 537 mm.

-In most of the country the rainfall is ahead of average
+In most of the country the rainfall is about average

 rainfall for the period.
-The main rain months are December, January and February, so we are past most of the season.
-In many places they have substantially surpassed the annual rainfall for the entire season.
+The main rain months are December, January and February, so we are at the beginning of the season.
+Overall, 104% of the usual amount of rain has fallen.

-It rose just 10 cm. over the past week.
-The experts say that it is unlikely that it will fill up this year.
-Relatively little water is taken out as the bulk of Israel's drinking water comes from desalination but lately they have been drawing more water.
-There is still plenty to daven for.
+The experts say that it is likely that it will fill up this year.
+Relatively little water is taken out as the bulk of Israel's drinking water comes from desalination.
+Keep davening.